howtographql/howtographql/content/frontend/react-urql/5-authentication.md

 ### Prepare the token logic

-We'll later be adding a `Login` component and some mutations to either login or signup a user.
-These mutations return a `token` string that is used to authenticate each request that we send to your GraphQL API.
+You'll later be adding a `Login` component and some mutations to either login or signup a user.
+These mutations return a `token` string that is used to authenticate each request that is sent to your GraphQL API.
 For the purpose of this tutorial we'll be storing this token in your browser's `LocalStorage`.

 However, let's write some utilities to make it easier to reuse this code and abstract the local storage API away.